wujjpp/isomorphic-marko/README.md

   }
 }
 ```
-NOTE: The above settings command build system that "Compile the `./src/routes/home/client.js` to `home[-xxxxxxxx].js`, and dont compile `./src/routes/test/client.js` in development", anyway, all files will be compiled in `build` mode
+NOTE: The above settings command build system that "Compile the `./src/routes/home/client.js` to `home[-xxxxxxxx].js` and dont compile `./src/routes/test/client.js` during developing". anyway, all entries will be compiled in `build` mode

 ## About complie enviroment
 We defined 2 parameters for identity complie enviroment